mapbender/mapbender-documentation/en/functions/search/search_router.rst

 You can define Searches (Routes) with the ``+`` Button.
 Each Search has a ``title`` which will show up in the search form in a selectbox.
 From there you can choose the search you want to use and a ``configuration``.
 The definition of the search is done in YAML syntax in the textarea configuration.
 Here you define the database connection, the Search tables/views, the design of the form and of the result table.

-The element may be integrated into the sidepane or as a button into the toolbar.
-To configure a button visit the documentation at :ref:`button`.

 **Tip:**
 The SearchRouter needs access to the database where the search tables are.
 You have to define a new database configuration to be able to connect with the geo database.
-Read more about this at `database :ref:`yaml_en:`.
+Read more about this at :ref:`yaml`.
 Only one coordinate reference system is allowed.
 The geometry column must match the coordinate system of the map.